seyhunsaral/matchgreek/README.md

 matchgreek : Simply tells you which greek letters you used in LaTeX

 The idea is based on the tweet by @IvanWerning
-Very preliminary script.
+WARNING: Very preliminary script.
 Use with skepticsm.

+###
+Requirements
-Requires `python3`
+* `python3`

 ### Usage